-Bettina co-hosted a national political radio show, “Power Play,” on Sirius XM’s Cristina Radio (Cristina Saralegui radio station).
+Bettina co-hosted and produced a national one-hour political radio show, “Power Play,” on Sirius XM/ National Latino Broadcasting.
 She has been recognized as one of the top conservative women in media.
-In 2012, Huffington Post named her one of the “top Latino voices to follow on twitter” and NBC Latino named her one of the “10 top Latino Twitter feeds that matter.”
+Huffington Post and NBC Latino included Bettina on their top people to follow on twitter lists, including “10 top Latino Twitter feeds that matter.”

-Bettina is the former Executive Director of the Republican National Hispanic Assembly where she helped expand the organization during her tenure between 2005-2007.
-In addition to running the day-to-day operations of the national grassroots organization, Bettina was the RNHA’s spokesperson.
-During the Bush administration, she participated on the White House Bi-Partisan Council for Immigration Reform and worked closely with the Republican National Committee’s Hispanic Advisory Board.
+Bettina is the former National Executive Director of the Republican National Hispanic Assembly.
+She managed the day-to-day operations of the nationwide membership organization, including serving as main spokesperson and coordinating national and regional events.
+During the George W. Bush administration, Bettina actively participated on the White House Bi-Partisan Council for Immigration Reform.

 Follow her on Twitter: @BettinaInclan

 Politico.com: Activist Tries to Draw Hispanics Into GOP Fold

 San Jose Mercury News: Bay Area resident takes on tough job for GOP: attracting Latinos

 Fox News Latino: Bettina Inclán Vs. Alicia Menendez Latino Vote 2012 (VIDEO)

 The San Francisco Chronicle names Bettina to “Top 20 Latino Political Rising Stars.”

 Latina Magazine lists Bettina to the “Six Key Latino Players in the 2012 Presidential Race”